kubevirt/project-infra/external-plugins/release-blocker/README.md

 issues and PRs with branch-specific blocker labels via slash commands, and enforces that these labels cannot be manually added or removed through GitHub.

+The labels created by this plugin are consumed by the [release-tool](https://github.com/kubevirt/project-infra/tree/main/releng/release-tool) during the release process.
+The release-tool queries GitHub for open issues and PRs carrying these labels and will block RC promotions and tag creation until all blockers for the target branch are resolved.

 ## Overview

 Release-blocker is a Prow external plugin that: